DeisData/unix-shell/session-4.md

 ## Loop Examples

-### Output part of files in a directory
+### List the contents of working directory one item at a time
 ```
-cd Desktop/data-shell/creatures
-for filename in basilisk.dat minotaur.dat unicorn.dat
+for itemname in *
 do
-   head -n 2 $filename
+   ls $itemname
 done
 ```